 They were so full of themselves that they could not recognize the Messiah when He stood right in front of them because He didn’t fit THEIR vision of who He would be!

 Who are the Pharisees today?
-A Pharisee spirit is one who believes they somehow do Christian life better than others.
+A Pharisee spirit is one who believes they somehow do faith life better than others.
 They judge people for what they wear, what they drive, what church they go to, how often they pray, what version of the Bible they read, who they associate with.

 They will criticize others for not reading the Bible as much as they do or praying as long as they do.